gitReiko/snowballing_kingdoms_mod/README.md

 This mod adds new clans from pre-made templates to all kingdoms every 10 days if the kingdom has enough settlements.

-If there are more than 2 settlements per kingdom clan (only cities and castles are counted), a new clan will be created.
+If there are more than X settlements per kingdom clan (only cities and castles are counted), a new clan will be created.

 The pre-made templates have name and banner.
 Clan members are randomly generated in several ways.